MJoergen/nexys4ddr/dyoc/Episodes/ep28_-_Tx_DMA/README.md

 Furthermore, a number of new signals have been added to the memio module.

 ## Testing in simulation
 The unit testbench ethernet\_tb has been modified.
-Now packets are initiated from the Tx DMA, sent out to the PHY, and then looped back into the FPGA and received via the Rx DMA.
+Now frames are initiated from the Tx DMA, sent out to the PHY, and then looped back into the FPGA and received via the Rx DMA.

 The main testbench tb has been modified too.
-Here packets are received from the PHY, written to memory by the Rx DMA, processed by the CPU and a new frame sent for tranmission via the Tx DMA, and finally sent out to the PHY.
+Here frames are received from the PHY, written to memory by the Rx DMA, processed by the CPU and a new frame sent for tranmission via the Tx DMA, and finally sent out to the PHY.